At a Glance

 - Key features: 24/7/365 live answering, bilingual English/Spanish, CRM integrations (Salesforce, HubSpot, Zendesk), appointment scheduling, live chat, eco-friendly remote workforce.

 - Drawback: The $350/month starting price is the highest on this list.
-A Cranston plumbing company handling 250 minutes on the Entry plan pays $350 + $125 overage (50 minutes at $2.50), totaling $475.
-The Growth plan at $395 for 300 minutes is more economical but still costs over six times what Zinng charges for the same coverage.
 For Rhode Island's 105,000 small businesses, the majority of which are micro-enterprises with tight budgets, AnswerConnect's pricing puts it out of reach for all but the most established firms.
 The integrations are real value, but only if your business already uses the software they connect to.

 3. VoiceNation (Moneypenny): Best Budget Hybrid